fbgallet/roam-extension-find-replace/README.md

 ### Find & Replace in selection, in page, in workspace

-Replace a given string with another at once or step by step, thanks to the 🆕 highlighting feature.
+Replace a given string with another at once or step by step.

 The range of application depends on two factors: